Genetics and Mental Health

 Mental Health Canada

-Bipolar disorder.
+Bipolar disorder in adults.
 National Institutes of Mental Health website.
 Available at: http://www.nimh.nih.gov/health/publications/bipolar-disorder/complete-index.shtml.
-Updated 2008.
-Accessed February 4, 2014.
+Updated 2012.
+Accessed December 3, 2015.

 Egan MF, Goldberg TE, Kolachana BS, et al. Effect of COMT Val108/158 Met genotype on frontal lobe function and risk for schizophrenia.